 In an attempt to change this, Google has released the Pixel C tablet (along with a choice of expensive keyboard covers), which it hopes will paint the Android tablet experience in a whole new light.
 But are they successful in this, or is the whole idea just academic in a world with affordable Windows 10 tablets and Chromebooks?

-It’s currently available for $499 directly from Google (plus another $150 for the keyboard), but you can win one in today’s competition!
+It’s currently available for $499 directly from Google (plus another $150 for the keyboard).

 Me and the Android Tablet